 Moving in Japan is not that simple, even when you just want to find your hotel.
 Walking around and trying to find a specif address can be a real challenge if you don’t know any Japanese.

-The streets in Japan don’t have names, except for major roads.
+The streets in Japan don’t have names, except for the major roads.
 Seriously, they really want us to get lost every single time? 🙂 Anyway, I will show you some tips to help you find your way later in this article.

-For people with no restrictions regarding food, not knowing the language isn’t really a problem and can be quite fun, but if you can’t eat everything you might have some problems in passing the message.
+For people with no restrictions regarding food, not knowing the language isn’t really a problem and can be quite fun, but if you can’t eat everything you might have some problems passing the message.

 Well, being sick in Japan and not being prepared for that eventuality can be really difficult.
 Have you ever tried to explain to a pharmacist what kind of medicine you need using only gestures?
-Or tried to ask for information about near hospitals without speaking or writing what you need?
-These kinds of situations are what you want to avoid in Japan at all cost for a great trip.
+Or tried to ask for information about nearby hospitals without speaking or writing what you need?
+These kinds of situations are what you want to avoid in Japan at all costs for a great trip.

 Useful Tips That Can Help You in Japan

-People don’t always have the choice of picking the best planning option, particularly when there’s a restriction in the budget, this is why I wanted to give you all the options I found useful, and concentrate on the ones that cost you nothing or barely nothing.
+People don’t always have the choice of picking the best planning option, particularly when there’s a restriction in the budget, this is why I wanted to give you all the options I found useful and concentrate on the ones that cost you nothing or barely nothing.

 Use a Travel Agency

-The easiest way of travelling without problems is to have a travel agency taking care of everything for you.
+The easiest way of traveling without problems is to have a travel agency taking care of everything for you.
 Let them plan your itinerary, your accommodation, the activities you want to do, the places to visit, the transportation, etc. The only thing you have to do is to tell them what you want, and they’ll prepare everything.

-This is the best guarantee that you’ll have a smooth travel with no worries, but there’s an inconvenient in choosing this option.
+This is the best guarantee that you’ll have a smooth travel with no worries, but there’s an inconvenience in choosing this option.
 As you probably have guessed, this kind of option, where everyone prepares the things for you, has a price.
 Usually, this is the more expensive option for preparing your travel.
 It has undeniable advantages, and most people would like to take a travel agency to plan their trip, but sometimes it just doesn’t fit your budget.

 Does this mean that you can’t travel to Japan without a travel agency?
 Of course not!
 There are other options, if you travel on a budget or if you just don’t feel like having the trip of your life prepared by some stranger 😉